 The optimal workflow creates content for TikTok first (trend participation, raw clips), then repurposes top-performing TikTok content to Reels.
 TikTok handles discovery while Instagram handles nurturing.
 Meta Ads can then drive TikTok-discovered fans to DSP conversion.

-This flow uses TikTok's discovery strength while leveraging Instagram's relationship-building and advertising capabilities.
+This flow uses TikTok's discovery strength while using Instagram's relationship-building and advertising capabilities.

 The winning strategy: Use TikTok to get discovered, then Instagram to build the relationship.
 Repurpose content across both, but create with each platform's strengths in mind.